Contact us to help with translations.

 What is HDR?

 HDR is an acronym for High Dynamic Range.
-If you use some special HDR software, you can see all the light in the final photo that you can actually see when you are standing on the scene.
+If you use some special HDR software, you can see all the light in the final photo that you can see when you are standing on the scene.
 Perhaps you’ve been in a beautiful spot and taken a photo and it comes out flat and disappointing.
-Well there is no longer a need for that with HDR processing — now the final image can be as truly evocative as it was when you were there.
+With HDR processing there is no longer a need for that — now the final image can be as truly evocative as it was when you were there.

 The human eye can see so much more than a single shot from your camera!
 I say there is no need to accept the limitations of the camera.
 You can use the camera in a simple and innovative way to replicate what the eye can do.
 You’ll be using a combination of the camera and some software to achieve the final look.